MPhA Delivering Medication Therapy Management

 Seats are limited for this course.
-Submitting registration materials by November 9 does not guarantee a seat in the program.
 If space is still available, you will receive confirmation of your admission.
 If the program is closed, your credit card will not be charged, and you will be notified.
 Participants must complete the self-study component, attend the live training seminar, and complete the follow-up case studies to receive full credit and certification for this course.

 To Receive Full Credit for this Course:

 - Participants must attend the live training seminar